Functional Food Center Inc.

 Main Conference Organizers: Danik Martirosyan, PhD, Sun Yong, PhD, and Shiming Li, PhD, Professor

-Organized by FFC and United Statse Department of Agriculture-USDA (USDA ARS).
+Organized by: FFC and United States Department of Agriculture-USDA (USDA ARS).
 Chairmen: Danik Martirosyan, PhD and Sean Liu, PhD, USDA ARS

 Chairmen: Danik Martirosyan, PhD and Yasuhito Shirai, PhD, Professor

-Chairman: Danik Martirosyan, PhD, and Garth Nicolson, PhD, Professor, A Nobel Prize nominee – Dr. Nicolson is the world's leading authority on cellular medicine
+Chairmen: Danik Martirosyan, PhD, and Garth Nicolson, PhD, Professor, Nobel Prize nominee and the world's leading authority on cellular medicine

 Chairmen: Danik Martirosyan, PhD and Jin-Rong Zhou, PhD, Associate Professor, Harvard Medical School